Admission to MIM is highly selective: there is intense competition for a class of 35 students. Application will be online.

-The English language is a mandatory requirement for being admitted to the selection can be certified as follow:
+English proficiency (min.
+B2 level CEFR) is a mandatory requirement for being admitted to the selection.
+The B2 level (or higher) can be certified as follows:

 - English native speaker

 - International Certificate: please refer to the art.
-2 of the Call for the accepted Certificates (ex.
+2 of the Call for the accepted Certificates and deadlines (ex.
 IELTS min.
 6, TOEFL, Cambridge FCE, CAE; CPE, etc..).
-The expiration date will not be considered, exceptionally.

 - Previous Bachelor Degree entirely in English (upload an official statement from your University that certifies that courses and exams were held in English)

 - GMAT score 580 or higher